Fruits, Vegetables and Carotenoids

 Carotenoids are natural orange-red food pigments found in fruits and vegetables (such as melons, carrots and sweet potatoes).
 Many carotenoids, such as beta-carotene, are antioxidants and can be converted into vitamin A in the body.

-Researchers can study carotenoids by measuring levels of carotenoids in the blood or through a person’s diet.
+Researchers can study carotenoids by measuring levels of carotenoids in the blood or carotenoids in a person’s diet.

 Studies of blood levels of carotenoids